 Adam Pajan is Lecturer in Music (organ) at the University of Oklahoma School of Music, where he teaches students in organ performance, organ technology, and church music.
-He received his DMA in 2014 at the University of Oklahoma following studies at Furman University and Yale University, earning the BM and MM degrees respectively under the tutelage of Charles Tompkins, Martin Jean, Thomas Murray, among others.
-His performing career has taken him across the United States, on five tours to Germany, England (including a performance at St. Paul’s Cathedral, London), and Switzerland.
+He received his DMA in 2014 at the University of Oklahoma following studies at Furman University and Yale University, having earned the BM and MM, and DMA degrees respectively under the tutelage of Charles Tompkins, Martin Jean, Thomas Murray, and John Schwandt.
+His performing career has taken him across the United States, including several trips to Hawaii, on six trips to Germany, England (including a performance at St. Paul’s Cathedral, London), and Switzerland.
 Dr. Pajan has been recognized as the first prize recipient in four national competitions (Poister, Mader, Schweitzer, and Westchester) and has been heard at conventions of the American Institute of Organbuilders, Organ Historical Society, American Guild of Organists, American Liszt Society, and multiple times on American Public Media’s radio program Pipedreams.

 An enthusiastic director of choral and sacred music, he serves as Director of Music at St. Mark the Evangelist in Norman, OK, The church successfully funded a $1.8 million campaign in one year to renovate and install the 1928 Memphis Ellis Auditorium Kimball organ.
 In 2022 he collaborated with colleague Joseph Arndt to preset the complete organ works of.
 César Franck in Houston, Ft.
 Worth, New York, Seattle, and Denver.